 Bath Medical Museum

 From the 1700s onwards, Bath did not just have great medical facilities, but rather the entire city was a medical hub; local hospitals worked together with the spa to treat patients.
-From 1742, a major part of this network was The Royal National Hospital for Rheumatic Diseases (RNHRD).
-Located in the centre of Bath, the RNHRD has an international reputation for treatment for rheumatic conditions.
+From 1742, a major part of this network was the Royal National Hospital for Rheumatic Diseases (RNHRD), formally known as the Royal Mineral Water Hospital.